 At the suggestion of several farm supporters, the Reads created an Adopt a Sheep Program, which helps support the sheep and the recovery.
 "By donating $100, you can choose a name for one of the Shepherd's Way sheep, and in return you will receive a naming certificate and a picture of the flock," said Jodi.
 "Many individuals, companies, classrooms, girls scout troops, and other groups have participated in the program, and have even come to visit the farm.
 It has been a fun way to involve the community."

 Shepherd's Way has continued their cheese production, using milk from other shepherds.
 However, they plan to begin milking their own flock again this spring.
-You can currently purchase Big Woods Blue- an American Cheese Society blue ribbon winner - in the Imported Cheese Department at all Kowalski's, along with award-winning Shepherd's Hope and Friesago which will be available in late spring.
+You can currently purchase Big Woods Blue – an American Cheese Society blue ribbon winner – in the Specialty Cheese Department at all Kowalski's, along with award-winning Shepherd's Hope and Friesago which will be available in late spring.

 At Kowalski's we look forward to a bright future with Shepherd's Way Farms...from the grass, to the milk, to the production of wonderful artisan cheeses!
 We applaud your comeback and wish you the best as you continue to rebuild your family business.